harrymt/blog/_posts/2016-05-18-sleep-tracking.md

 6. Now at this point.
 Your sleep should be automatically tracked and new items post processed and appended to Sheet2.
 Now to add them to your calendar...

-7. Create a <a href="//zapier.com/">Zapier account</a> (I have a whole new account, just for sleep, as this will run everyday).
+7. Create a <a href="//zapier.com/">Zapier account</a> (I have a whole new account, dedicated for sleep, as this will run everyday).
 Use <a href="//imgur.com/a/JNf9l">this recipe</a> to append the sleep to your calendar in the correct format.

 8. Test everything works by force adding sleep to UP > 2 hours.